AyoGHub/esp32-4wd-rc-car/README.md

 ## Wiring and Power

 - The ESP32 is safely powered via a USB-C cable from a smart device (stable 5 V), while the high-voltage motor system is powered externally using a 9 V battery.
-The ESP32 handles the Joy-Con's inputs and sends signals to the L293D via jumper wires
+The ESP32 handles the Joy-Con's inputs and sends signals to the L293D via jumper wires (see [`20260904_140321.jpg`](20260904_140321.jpg))
 - The L293D controls 3 driving DC motors on one side and a steering DC motor on the other
 - The LED and buzzer are connected to ESP32 GPIO pins via a breadboard and jumper wires